matthewkerby/2021_POLS8042/README.md

 ### Course Communication

 Course communication will take place using the Slack messaging platform.
 An invitation link to the Slack page can be found on the POLS8042 Wattle welcome page.

+### Acknowledgements

+I must acknowledge Dr. Mine Çetinkaya-Runde at the University of Edinburgh.
+I have used and drawn inspiration from her fabulous datascienceinabox project for the first half of this course.
+I look forward to building on it and sharing my developments as they move forward.
+I also shout out to my former students who completed earlier iterations of POLS8042 and provide helpful and constructive feedback.